 * Euro pressured after upbeat U.S. economic data

-* Gold slumps to 3-1/2 month low (Updates to close, adds new quote, updates prices)
+* Gold slumps to 3-1/2 month low (Updates prices, adds details)

 By Angela Moon